 EU-Rail is organized in Units managed by their Heads, complemented with some other functions reporting directly to the Executive Director.
-The Programme Unit is further broken into two parts: the Innovation Pillar and the System Pillar.
+The Programme Unit is further divided into two parts: the Innovation Pillar and the System Pillar.
 The Head of the System Pillar Unit reports to the Executive Director, but he/she also remains functional reporting to the Head of Programme.
 EU-Rail organization is depicted in the chart provided in Annex II.

 The Programme management falls under the remit of the Head of Programme, who reports to the Executive Director, and has direct responsibility for the Innovation Pillar, while ensuring coordination with the System Pillar as well.
+During the transition period until the Executive Director is appointed, the Head of Programme covers also the role of Executive Director a.i., supported in the Programme management by the Head of System Pillar and the three Senior Programme Managers.

-The Head of Corporate Services reports to the Executive Director, and is responsible for providing the necessary financial, administrative and compliance support in relation to the activities of the JU.
-Other functions of the Programme Office, such as the Internal Control Coordinator, the HR Officer and the Chief Officer for Stakeholders' Relations and Dissemination, report directly to the Executive Director.
+The Head of Corporate Services reports to the Executive Director, and is responsible for providing the necessary financial, administrative, legal and compliance support in relation to the activities of the JU.

+Other functions of the Programme Office, such as the Internal Control Coordinator, the HR Officer and the Chief Officer for Stakeholders' Relations and Dissemination, the Assistant of the ED report directly to the Executive Director.